Skip to content

 The company commits all suppliers to ethical conduct and the prohibition of corruption.

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports that no cases of bribery or corruption were reported in 2021.
+The company reports that it provides mandatory annual training for all employees on its code of conduct, which sets clear expectations for ethical behaviour and is communicated annually to all employees, board members, contractors, suppliers, and business partners.
+In 2024, the company reported no significant cases of bribery or corruption.

 The company has a Responsible Tax Policy, however, it does not report an executive level position or governance body responsible for tax policy and its review.